KnorpelSenf/bladestitching/README.md

 ### Sampling images from videos

 Choose your fps rate and supply it to `pre/imgseries.py`.
-Default is 1/2.
+Default is 1/2 (used in thesis: 15).

 ### Cropping images